Hinsdale school district's boundary change upsets parents

 Monday night's meet was raucous at times and the board left at one point, requiring that extra police be called to keep order.

-"What I care about is the education my kids are getting," said parents Danielle Jamil.
+"What I care about is the education my kids are getting," said parent Danielle Jamil.

 "They make the biggest investment in their lives based on which school ... it's not right to take that away," said parent Drew Sikula.